Mapsee/Mapsee/README.md

 ## Hello!

-I'm Nicole, a third-year student at the University of Toronto pursuing a computer science specialist and a math minor.
+I'm Nicole, a fourth-year student at the University of Toronto pursuing a computer science specialist and a math minor.

 ## Contact
 - Email: nxinleung@gmail.com